 - The minutes shall be signed by the Chairman of the meeting at which the proceedings were held or by the Chairman of the next succeeding meeting and if so signed, shall be conclusive and contemporaneous evidence without any further proof of the facts thereon stated;

-- All members should ensure that the meeting minutes accurately reflect the deliberations and decisions of the Committee, which includes any dissenting comments made as well as abstention of the members (Guidance to Practice 1.5, Malaysian Code on Corporate Governance); and
+- All members should ensure that the meeting minutes accurately reflect the deliberations and decisions of the Committee, which includes any dissenting comments made (Guidance to Practice 1.5, Malaysian Code on Corporate Governance); and

-- The reproduction of any parts of the meeting minutes shall only be performed through or by the Secretary with the approval of the NRC Chairman.
+- The reproduction of any parts of the meeting minutes shall only be performed through or by the Secretary.

 - Unless otherwise provided by or subject to any applicable laws or legislative requirements, the Committee shall have the permission to obtain resources needed to fulfil its duties and responsibilities as set out in this Terms of Reference based on an agreed-upon procedure and at the expense of the Group, such as: